I’m Holly, a Sydney-based Accredited Clinical Nutritionist (BHSc).

 I set out on my path as a nutritionist out of a desire to empower people towards an enhanced appreciation for greater health and well-being.
 My own personal health struggles started me on a journey that left me completely fascinated by the human body, constantly amazed by the incredible therapeutic power of food and 100% committed to spreading the importance of a holistic attitude towards our physical and mental health.

 For me, health should always be an integrative approach that considers the body as a whole unified system, as opposed to separating it into different organs and isolating conditions.

 Researched and evidence-based practice underlies everything I do.
 I firmly believe that Nutritional Medicine does not in any way shun conventional medicine, but it can be a very effective and a powerful tool to help work alongside, reduce or even eliminate our need for it.

 Rather than scaring people into a restrictive way of eating, my food philosophy is to help others discover and celebrate nutritious real food.
-Food that is accessible, easy to make, delicious and follows the basic nutritional principals of eating a balance of macronutrients and micronutrients from whole foods that support the individual.
+Food that is accessible, easy to make, delicious and follows the basic nutritional principals of eating a balance of macronutrients and micronutrients from whole foods.